UPDATED: April 20, 2022

 Calculate Your Savings Rate

-If you’re curious about what you’d need to save to gain financial independence, it’s imperative to calculate your personal savings rate.
+If you’re curious about what you’d need to save to gain financial independence, it’s imperative to closely track your budget and calculate your personal savings rate.
 Based on the amount of money you need, you may find that saving 50-60% of income will do the trick.

 Find Ways to Cut Back and Earn More